-A signature loan – or good faith loan – is a form of personal loan offered by financial institutions, like banks, that require collateral and a borrower’s signature.
-The borrower chooses the purpose of the signature, and the interest rates can be higher due to the absence of collateral.
+A signature loan – or good faith loan – is a form of personal loan offered by financial institutions, like banks, that do not require collateral and only a borrower’s signature.
+The borrower chooses the purpose of the loan, and the interest rates can be higher due to the absence of collateral.

-- The borrowers of a signature loan receive a lower interest rate compared to other loans provided by financial institutions.
+Borrowers with excellent credit can receive a lower interest rate on a signature compared to other loans provided by financial institutions.

 Understanding Signature Loans

-Signature loans are considered unsecured loans, as the loans are not protected by collateral, unlike car and home loans.
-An amortized loan is when a predetermined loan payment is made over equal installments.
+Signature loans are considered unsecured loans, as the loans are not backed by collateral, unlike car and home loans.

 Examples of Signature Loans